se-datalibrarian/test/README.md

-# Southeast Data Librarian Symposium
+# Southeast Data Librarian Symposium 2021

-Main website for the Southeast Data Librarian Symposium (SEDLS).
+Website for the 2021 Southeast Data Librarian Symposium (SEDLS).
 The SEDLS is intended to provide a low-cost opportunity for librarians and other research data specialists to gather and explore developments in the field of data librarianship, including the management and sharing of research data.

 This is a static site built with [Gridsome](https://gridsome.org/) and [Tailwind CSS](https://tailwindcss.com/)

 ## Development setup

-Instructions for setting up a development environment to edit the SEDLS website on your own machine.
+Instructions for setting up a development environment to edit the SEDLS 2021 website on your own machine. *You must have [Node.js](https://nodejs.org/en/) installed to develop and build this content*

-### 1. Install Gridsome CLI tool if you don't have
+### 1. Install Gridsome CLI tool if not already installed

 `npm install --global @gridsome/cli`

-### 2. Clone the SEDLS Gridsome project
+### 2. Clone the SEDLS 2021 Gridsome project

-1. `git clone https://github.com/se-datalibrarian/se-datalibrarian.github.io.git` to clone the SEDLS Gridsome project
+1. `git clone https://github.com/se-datalibrarian/2021.git` to clone the SEDLS 2021 Gridsome project
-2. `cd se-datalibrarian.github.io` to open the folder
+2. `cd 2021` to open the folder
 3. `gridsome develop` to start a local dev server at `http://localhost:8080`
-4. Start coding.
-The only file that should need to be edited is `Index.vue`.
-The HTML in this file can be modified each year with updated information.
+4. Start coding 🎉🙌

 ### 3. Learn more about the Gridsome and Tailwind CSS frameworks